moriela1/zero/README.md

 # Zero

-Zero - is a custom C23 standard library.
-Its goal to be ABI stable, minimal but powerful.
+Zero - is an x86 operating system, which is made in protected mode only.